idvorkin/idvorkin.github.io/_d/time_off.md

 ### Travel Tips - Before you go

 - Booking flights
-  - More leg room is usually worth paying for
+  - More legroom is usually worth paying for
   - Don't get seats in front of emergency exit
   - Just get wifi for flights over 3 hours, don't agonize
 - Rental car